SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 That, would turn object instantiation into a very expensive operation.
 Instead, that piece of information is pre-computed and stored in the `format` slot when a class is created.
 The drawback?
 If we add or remove a slot definition from a class, we need to recompute this number.
-We were rebuilding the class anyway, and classes change much less often that objects are instantiated, so the price is well paid.
+We were rebuilding the class anyway, and classes change much less often than objects are instantiated, so the price is well paid.

 ### Conclusion